lbryio/lbry.com/content/news/03-5-questions-about-lbry.md

 legal advice nor a promise.

-### 3. If LBRY is Bitcoin + Bittorrent, why does it not use the Bitcoin blockchain?
+### 3. If LBRY is Bitcoin + BitTorrent, why does it not use the Bitcoin blockchain?

 We spent a lot of time debating whether it was possible to build LBRY on top of Bitcoin.
 We certainly wanted to, as Bitcoin offers a tremendous user base.